mrsilver76/plex-autoshutdown/README.md

   A semi-colon (`;`) separated list of processes that will block shutdown if they are running.
 This is useful for delaying shutdown until certain tasks (either Plex related or not) finish.
 The default code includes `Plex Transcoder` here to ensure that the server isn’t incorrectly shut down while Plex is transcoding - even if the Plex API reports no activity.

 - **`BLOCKING_ADDRESSES`**
   A semi-colon (`;`) separated list of devices that will block shutdown if they are active.
-Each entry can be an IP address or hostname (e.g. `192.168.0.20;SAMSUNG-TV`) and devices on this list are assumed to be in use if they respond to [ping](https://www.lifewire.com/ping-command-2618099) or appear in [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol).
+Each entry can be an IP address or hostname (e.g. `192.168.0.20;SAMSUNG-TV`) and devices on this list are assumed to be in use if they respond to a network [ping](https://www.lifewire.com/ping-command-2618099).
 If you want to use IP addresses then it is recommended to configure your router to assign a static (same) IP address to the device to stop it changing.

 ## ▶️ Running the script